kyle-tennison/notes/lecture notes/CS-1371 (matlab)/class intro.md

 }
 ```

-> Notice that we don't need an out variable in other languages; this is a matlab quirk.
+> Notice that we don't need an out variable in other languages; this is a MATLAB quirk.

 If you want to **return multiple values** from a function, you can use the following syntax: